RKO General: A leading broadcaster

 RKO's lineup included some of the leading top 40 and urban contemporary radio stations in North America.
-In May 1965, KHJ-AM introduced the highly successful Boss Radio variation of the top 40 format.
+In May 1965, KHJ introduced the highly successful Boss Radio variation of the top 40 format.
 Consultants Bill Drake and Gene Chenault, who had devised the restrictive programming style, soon brought it to RKO's AM stations in San Francisco, Boston, and Memphis, also with great success.
 The format helped Windsor's CKLW to become the dominant station not only in Detroit, but also in more distant cities such as Cleveland and Toledo, Ohio.
+In turn, CKLW's Paul Drew became an influential tastemaker when he assumed group program director duties of the entire RKO cluster, earning a reputation for breaking new hit records to a national audience.
 After the Canadian government decreed in 1969 that the country's radio and television stations must be at least 80 percent domestically owned, RKO sold the CKLW group to a joint venture of Baton Broadcasting and the CBC.

 Many non-RKO broadcasters around the U.S. were already hiring the Boss Radio consulting team to convert them to the format, or simply imitating it on their own.
 In October 1972, KHJ-FM debuted Drake-Chenault's new automated rock oldies format, Classic Gold, another major hit.
 As WOR-FM and its later incarnations, rock-formatted WXLO and urban WRKS-FM, RKO's New York FM station pioneered a number of styles, including a more oldies-heavy version of Boss Radio and, later, so-called rhythmic formats.
 In 1983, it became one of the first major stations to play rap music on a regular basis.
 In late 1979, the company launched the RKO Radio Network.
 In 1981, the network began transmitting what has been claimed as the first national talk show delivered by satellite—the six-hour-long America Overnight broadcast out of Los Angeles and Dallas, Texas.